microsoft/pxt-arcade/docs/developer/images.md

 https://riknoll.github.io/pxt-arcade-asset-tool/

-To add images, simply drag them onto the page (`.png` is currently supported).
+To add images, simply drag them onto the page (only `.png` is currently supported).
 Images can contain single sprites or spritesheets with multiple images; use the toggle to switch between the two.
 Spritesheets should contain equally sized sprites with no spacing between them.